elijahchurch/AnimalShelter.Solution/README.md

 * GET http://localhost:5000/shelterapi/v1/dogs/{id}<br>
 --> Receive information for one dog by locating it with its id #, which is added as the variable {id} at the end of this URL.
 * POST http://localhost:5000/shelterapi/v1/dogs<br>
 --> Create a dog entry in the database.
-You will need to include information for the dog in this syntax in the body of this POST:<br>
+You will need to include information for the dog with this syntax in the body of this POST:<br>
 {<br>
     "name": "DOG-NAME",<br>
     "gender": "DOG-GENDER",<br>